pragma-/pbot/doc/Factoids.md

        <PBot> gIrLs ArE dUmB!

 ## Special variables
-You can use the following variables in a factoid or as an argument to one.
+You can use the following variables in a factoid or, in some cases, as an argument to one.

-### $nick
-`$nick` expands to the nick of the caller.

 ### $args
 `$args` expands to any text following the keyword.
 If there is no text then it expands to the nick of the caller.